rwblokzijl/Msc-thesis-EuroToken/thesis.md

 stack that allows online communication as online across the world, as well as direct device to device communication.
 Finding and connecting to any wallet without relying on central servers is a main requirement.
-In addition, the off-line transfer ability of the system is best demonstrated by creating an Android client.
+In addition, the offline transfer ability of the system is best demonstrated by creating an Android client.
 Another requirement is therefore that an implementation is available for Android as well.